If you’re new to zines or are just getting started, and found your way to this site, here’s a quick guide to bring you up to speed.

 A zine is a small, self published booklet that falls somewhere between a newsletter and a magazine.
 Often they are half the size of a sheet of paper though they can be bigger or smaller with circulation under 1000 copies (most would be lucky to hit 100 copies!).

-There has certainly been a contraction of zines since their peak in the 1990s but with DIY and analog values taking hold and the desire to have, feel, and sense a concrete, tangible product I sense more interest in the medium lately.
+There has certainly been a contraction of zines since their peak in the 1990s but with DIY and analog values taking hold and the desire to have, feel, and sense a concrete, tangible product a renewed interest in zines is definitely palpable.

 Why Make a Zine?